trenz-gmbh/infisical-extensions/README.md

 This extension uses the environment names used by .NET, for example `Development`, but converted to lowercase (`development`).
 This must match one of your environment _slugs_.

+By default, this extension picks up the current `IHostEnvironment.EnvironmentName` and uses it when asking for the secrets.

 When adding or changing an environment, you need to be mindful of the impact this has for your infisical project.